thoughtworks/pacto/README.md

 The pacto:meta_validate task makes sure that your Contracts are valid.
 It only checks the Contracts, not the services that implement them.

 The pacto:validate task sends a request to an actual provider and ensures their response complies with the Contract.
-See [Validating Providers](#validating-providers) for more details.

 ## Contracts

 Pacto works by associating a service with a Contract.
 The Contract is a JSON description of the service that uses json-schema to describe the response body.
 You don't need to write your contracts by hand.
 In fact, we recommend generating a Contract from your documentation or a service.
-See the [Generators](#generators) for options.

 A contract is composed of a request that has: